-Legal Services receive numerous requests from the community of Rawsonville for Council to avail residential erven.
-Rawsonville is situated within the Breede Valley municipal area and is considered geographically the smallest town within the jurisdiction.
-Erven 715, 718 and 727 are some of the few residential erven owned by the municipality within Rawsonville.
+√e numerous requests from the community of Rawsonville for Council A erven.
+Rawsonville is situated within the Breede Valley municipal area red geographically the smallest town within the jurisdiction.
+Erven 715, 718 are some of the few residential erven owned by the municipality within Rawsonville.